fudge-fantastic/GitTalk_V2/README.md

 5. Lazy Loading and Skeletons, Optimistic UI - HP
 6. Work on Data Fetching, where and why to load data in certain route - MP

+## Pendings
+- Add a validator for GitHub repo URL - MP

 ## Performance Tips
 1. Use .server.ts suffix for files that touch server-only code like Prisma.
 That way Remix won't accidentally try to send Prisma into the browser bundle (Performance + security)
 2. Since our RepoCommit model has optional summary, we can later build a queue system (like background jobs) to summarize commits when pendingSummary is true (eg - a cron job or background worker)